7. Your Family Doctor in France

 If you wish to ensure full eligibility to reimbursement of your health costs you are required to register with a doctor as your médecin traitant.

 You can still choose not to register with a general practitioner, but your medical fees will be higher and you will receive a lower rate of reimbursement from the social security system.

-As this requirement only applies to those 16+ years of age then you are free to take children below this age to any doctor you wish, at any time, without financial penalty.
+As this requirement only applies to those 16+ years of age, you are free to take children below this age to any doctor you wish, at any time, without financial penalty.

 The process of registering with a doctor takes place when you join the health system through your local Caisse Primaire d’Assurance Maladie (CPAM).
-They will give you a form to complete, which should be returned via your doctor when you make a visit.
+The staff here will give you a form to complete, which should be returned via your doctor when you make a visit.

 You can also download the Déclaration de choix du médecin traitant, which you can complete and take along to the local doctor of your choice.

-It is not unusual for different members of the same family to be registered with separate doctors, e.g. wife registered with female doctor and husband a male doctor.
+It is not unusual for different members of the same family to be registered with separate doctors, e.g. the wife registered with female doctor and the husband with a male doctor.

 Children will normally follow their one or both of their parents in the choice of a médecin traitant, but it is not obligatory.

-You can later change your doctor, but you need to repeat the same process above.
+You can later change your doctor, but you need to repeat the process described above.
 As we state, a doctor is not obliged to accept all applicants as a patient, or to continue to treat an existing patient.

 The most significant aspect of choosing a médecin traitant is that your doctor then becomes the principal route by which you receive specialist medical attention, something that will be commonly understood by those from the UK, but one not easily recognised by the French!

 This process is called le parcours de soins.

 You can still go directly to a specialist, but you pay a double financial penalty, although the additional sum involved is unlikely to be prohibitive if you feel it to be absolutely necessary.